Health & Wellness

 Jewish & Israeli life

 This workshop offers you an opportunity to preserve your memories and reflect on your past.
 Along the way, you’ll gain confidence in your literary voice and learn valuable writing skills.
 All welcome, regardless of writing experience.

-The “Wise Aging” program, based on the book “Wise Aging’’ written by Rachel Cowan and Linda Thal, is designed to help us find new joy in life, make the most of our time, and grow in wisdom, resilience and spirit.
-To achieve our goals we will use the techniques of reflective discussions, Jewish text study, poetry, journaling, and mindfulness practice.
-This program offers social, emotional and spiritual insights to help us achieve a fulfilling and active older age – one that recognizes both the challenges and opportunities of growing older.
-Topics include: relationships with adult children and spouses, cultivating well-being, developing nourishing friendships, forgiveness and reconciliation, living with loss, and creating a legacy.
-Required text: Wise Aging: Living with Joy, Resilience and Spirit by Rachel Cowan and Dr. Linda Thal
+The “Wise Aging” program, based on the book Wise Aging written by Rachel Cowan and Linda Thal, is designed to help us find new joy in life and grow in wisdom, resilience and spirit.
+To achieve our goals, we will use the techniques of reflective discussions, Jewish text study, journaling, and mindfulness practice.
+This online program offers social, emotional and spiritual insights to help you achieve a fulfilling and active older age – one that recognizes the opportunities of growing older as well as the challenges.
+Topics include: relationships with adult children and spouses, cultivating well-being, developing nourishing friendships, forgiveness and reconciliation, living with loss and creating a legacy.

+book Wise Aging: Living with Joy, Resilience and Spirit by Rachel Cowan and Dr. Linda Thal.

 Mona Fishbane, Ph.D., is a clinical psychologist, a couple’s therapist, and author.

 Toby Glick, MS, is a school psychologist and psychotherapist with extensive group experience.

 Mona and Toby have successfully co-facilitated our Wise Aging groups for the past two years.